 It’s not just the TV and film industry that has been impacted by lockdown putting a pause on filming.
 Capturing content for corporate and social media has also been put on hold.
 Whilst there’s light at the end of the tunnel in terms of being able to resume filming, DTW Director Pete Whelan looks at some of the ways you can keep your content fresh in the meantime.

-The world changed overnight when lockdown was announced.
-In terms of communications one of the biggest areas of impact was filming.
+The world changed overnight when the lockdown was announced.
+In terms of communications, one of the biggest areas of impact was filming.
 We just had to stop overnight.

 Even as we start to emerge from lockdown, challenges around filming aren’t going to disappear completely.
 We will need to take account of things like social distancing in everything we do.

 As lockdown eases we’re making plans for filming over the summer months, but in the meantime, we haven’t stopped ‘doing stuff’.
 Here are just a few ways you can keep creating fresh content for your channels:

 If you’ve got old film on file, repost things which have worked well for you in the past.
 Don’t over-churn content and remember that videos you have posted previously may have a shorter shelf-life now than they did when they were fresh.

 If you still have access to your raw files and footage for film content you created, consider creating new cuts from it.
 You can update things like graphics, colour grade and music to give this old content a fresh feel.